-Go to Activity in your network, then turn on any notifications you still want to receive.
+Go to Activity in your network to turn on any notifications you still want to receive.

-From time to time you may also want to hide a status update from a connection or unfollow their updates all together in the newsfeed.
+From time to time, you may want to hide a status update from a connection or unfollow their updates altogether in the newsfeed.

-To do this, click the three dots icon located in the top right corner of their post.
+To do this, click the three-dot icon located in the top right corner of your connection’s post.

-If you want just to hide the one update, hit Hide this post.
+If you want to hide a specific update, hit Hide this post.

 You can undo this right away if you change your mind by clicking Undo.

-To unfollow all of that particular connection’s LinkedIn status updates, hit Unfollow THEIR NAME.
+To unfollow all the status updates of that connection, hit Unfollow <THEIR NAME>.

 If you change your mind later on, you can unhide their status updates from the LinkedIn Settings & Privacy page, in the Privacy area under Blocking and hiding.

 Once you have left the conversation, you will see this indicated in the message area.
-You will also not be able to rejoin the conversation once you have left.
+You will NOT be able to rejoin the conversation once you have left it.

 You can take this a step further by deleting the message entirely from your message area.

-It is important to note that if you delete a conversation without first leaving the conversation, you will still receive new replies and notifications added to the group message.
-So be sure to leave the conversation first, and then delete it to stop all notifications about it.
+Note: if you delete a conversation without first leaving it, you will still receive new replies and notifications added to the group message.
+Be sure to leave the conversation first, and then delete it to stop all notifications about it.

 If the message is outright spam, you may wish to Report this conversation before you delete it.

-You can easily embed a status update that you or someone else has posted on LinkedIn, on either your website or in a blog post.
+You can easily embed a LinkedIn status update, yours or someone else’s, on your website or blog.

-To embed a post on your website or blog, just click on the three dots icon located in the top right corner of the post you wish to use and click Embed this post.
+To embed a post, click on the three-dot icon located in the top right corner of the post you wish to use, and click Embed this post.

 This will open a popup with the code you can copy and paste into your blog post.

-10. How to Turn on Open Profile Messages and Premium LinkedIn Membership
+10. How to turn on Open Profile messages and Premium LinkedIn membership visibility